bih/builtin/README.markdown

 If you'd like to add startups manually, you will need to submit and approve it through the admin panel manually.
 I won't go through the admin panel as I have designed it to be intuitive.
 You're free to open a issue through GitHub if you're having problems.

 ### Contributing
-I would love to see **Built in** grow into a fantastic piece of software to replicate the beauty of [Built in London](http://www.builtinlondon.co) for many cities worldwide.
-It is purely down to developers like yourselves to help this software become better through [forking and making a pull request](https://help.github.com/articles/using-pull-requests).
+I would love to see **Built in** used to showcase many exciting startups across many cities worldwide.
+As a small weekend hack, I know the software has plenty of room for improvement and I would happily accept any pull requests.